anfraz7/anyas-little-textbook/_pages/08-statement-of-purpose.md

 - Every sentence should say something unique about _you_.
 - Avoid vague sentiments or statements that should be a given for someone pursuing a PhD.
-  - “I have always been fascinated by materials science.” → “I am drawn to materials science because it is a fundamental science with direct impacts on the energy problems our country faces today.”
-(Don’t steal that it’s my opening sentence….)
+  - “I have always been fascinated by astronomy.” → “I am drawn to astronomy because...(interesting unique reason)"
 - Use strong verbs that emphasize your independent thought.
   - “I hypothesized [X] and confirmed my hypothesis with [Y]”
   - “I designed…”